syncd010/AoC2021/README.md

 ## [Day 15](https://adventofcode.com/2021/day/15)
 The first search problem, this time a uniform-cost/Dijkstra search to find the shortest path between the beginning and the end.
 I decided to over-engineer the solution and make it general enough to support breadth-first, depth-first, uniform-cost, greedy and A* search methods.
 So i dusted off my copy of Norvig's AI book, took a look at the search algorithms chapter and just went with it.
 This took some time and lead to long debugging sessions but it is done, and will probably be used in later days...The code is in search.clj and is fairly well documented, so additional info should be looked there.
-As for the specific problem of the day, part one is simple, and part two is solvable by brute-forcing it, which takes approximately 20s on my computer.
-Curiously, adding more fields to the *search-nodes* (like for instance, pre-computing the total cost as `path-cost + estimated-cost`) makes this run a lot slower (doubling the time), which leads me to suspect that the size of the node is relevant.
+As for the specific problem of the day, part one is simple, and part two is solvable by brute-forcing it, which takes approximately 16s on my computer.
+Curiously, adding more fields to the *search-nodes* (like for instance, pre-computing the total cost as `path-cost + estimated-cost`) makes this run a lot slower (doubling the time), which implies that Clojure's implementation of vectors is susceptible to  the size of its elements.
 I also learned a lot (and got frustrated a lot) about Clojure's lists and vectors, `conjs` and `concats`, `first`, `rest` and `subvec`, how it pays to be aware about the type of collection that is being manipulated, how a FIFO queue isn't native, and how simple and seemingly innocuous changes to those constructs can lead the runtimes exponentially higher or hairy exceptions (like for instance [this](https://stuartsierra.com/2015/04/26/clojure-donts-concat)).

 ## [Day 16](https://adventofcode.com/2021/day/16)
 This was a fun one, though it took some work/time getting all the indexes right.
 The whole problem is recursive, which plays to Clojure's strengths.
 Part two was a breeze, quick to implement and a clean solution.
 There were issues with large numbers in the problem - the value on literals can be quite large so a direct parsing with `Integer/parseInt` isn't feasible, it has to be done in the same chunks it is represented.
 Given the magnitude of the literals it is best to handle all the values as floating-point from there on to minimize the risk of overflows.